Kuronons/FZ_graphics/Animations/Miscellaneous/Readme.md

-Here you can find various animations I made for the Flipper Zero (.webm files are preview videos) :
+Here you can find various animations I made for the Flipper Zero :

    EYE OF THE FLIPPER